 - Complex medical-psychological presentations

 My goal is to create a space where science and compassion work together – where people can make sense of their symptoms, regain stability, reconnect with themselves, and move forward with clarity, confidence, and hope.
-No one should have to navigate the very difficult path to recovery without the help and support they need.
+No one should have to navigate the very difficult path to brain injury recovery without the help and support they need.

 Many of my patients come to me after medical events, neurological diagnoses, or long experiences on not feeling heard or understood by the healthcare system.
-I also work to help family members and support people how to develop their owns tools for self care in the roles they are trying to fill as caregivers.
+I also work to help family members and support people learn how to develop their owns tools for self care in the roles they are trying to fill as caregivers.

 If you are navigating a brain trauma, neurological changes, or a complex recovery process, I am here to help you understand your brain, restore balance, and help you move toward healing at a pace that respects both your biology and your lived experience.